-Curriculum at Woodseats - 2019/20
+Curriculum at Woodseats - 2021/22

-Our school curriculum is being designed so that it provides a broad, balanced and relevant curriculum that develops the whole child.
-Curriculum coherence ensures that the content is arranged in a way that allows for progression and depth each year.
+Our school curriculum has been designed so that it provides a broad, balanced and relevant curriculum that develops the whole child.
+Carefully planned Curriculum coherence ensures that the content is arranged in a way that allows for repetition, progression and depth each year.
 At Woodseats Primary School, we believe that learners achieve their best when their education successfully adapts to their individual needs, teaching the whole child and we make it relevant to our local community and the needs of society today.
 All staff at Woodseats are active learners and use research to help shape and their learning in their classrooms.

 Assessment is the bridge between teaching and learning.
 Frequent informal assessments will take place in every classroom and can be as simple as a question posed by the teacher to check on understanding to a more formal assessment to ascertain if the children are able to reason about their learning and apply it in different ways and contexts.
 Regular feedback in classrooms is a core feature of our teaching and learning approach and allows challenges to be tailored to meet the needs of individuals.
 Our curriculum is accessible to all children including those with disabilities or special educational needs.

 Each of the subjects taught at Woodseats Primary School have a yearly Curriculum and a Statement about the subject.
 These can be found on the Subject and Year Group pages below.